mazmarz/k8s-demo/README.md

 * Setup a tcp load balancer in GCP.
 Of course a static public IP is required and once this is created the nginx service manifest is patched with this address.

-* The *runnit.py* script all common commands from vagrant.
-For example, to log into the master node, simply type *runnit.py ssh master*.
-To bring down the cluster, *runnity.py destroy -f*.
+* The *runnit* script all common commands from vagrant.
+For example, to log into the master node, simply type `runnit ssh master`.
+To bring down the cluster, `runnity.py destroy -f`.

 # How to run demo